markramy23/ExceptionHandling/README.md

 you can copy the path of the file and pasting it in the program make sure the pass is right and is not between "  "
 Exmaple: C:\Users\Mark\OneDrive\Desktop\final test\EmptyFile.arxml
-this case will create a new .arxml file in the same path of the original file and same name concatenated with "_mod.arxml" .
+this case will create a new .arxml file in the same path of the original file and same name concatenated with "_mod.arxml"
+note: it will also print the data in the .arxml file after sorting which is not required but used for testing .
 .
 .